-A secret commission or kickback is payment or other benefit given to an employee or agent acting on behalf of a principal which the employee or agent does not disclose to the principal.
+A secret commission or kickback is a payment or other benefit given to an employee or agent acting on behalf of a principal which the employee or agent does not disclose the payment or benefit to the principal.

 An example is Qube Personnel making a payment to an employee or agent of a supplier or customer, where that employee or agent does not disclose the payment to the supplier or customer, in return for obtaining a commercial advantage for a Qube Entity.